CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     ![](../Images/l14t7p2.png)

-## Task 8: Add code to extract entities
+### Task 8: Add code to extract entities

-Often, documents or other bodies of text mention people, places, time periods, or other entities.
-The text Analytics API can detect mulNote:le categories (and subcategories) of entity in your text.
+In this task, you'll add code to detect entities such as people, places, and organizations mentioned in the text.
+Identifying these entities helps categorize and organize the information contained within the reviews.

 1. In the code editor, find the comment **Get entities**.
 Then, add the code necessary to identify entities that are mentioned in each review: